 What to expect

-NHS organisations in England and Wales annually offer 250 to 300 training posts in life sciences, physiological sciences, physical sciences and informatics.
-Details of training posts are advertised in the New Scientist, but candidates must apply through the National School of Healthcare Science (NSHCS): STP recruitment.
+Details of training posts may be advertised in the New Scientist, but candidates must apply through the online application portal Oriel.
 Recruitment usually takes place in January but check the NSHCS website regularly for details.
-The application period is generally open between three to four weeks.

 It is also possible to register with the HCPC as a clinical scientist by taking the British Society for Histocompatibility and Immunogenetics (BSHI) Diploma in H&I and then applying for a Certificate of Attainment from the Association of Clinical Scientists (ACS).
 To take the Diploma you need to have a second class honours degree in a biology discipline and be employed in a laboratory providing H&I services to a transplant programme.
-See the BSHI for full details.
+See the BSHI website for full details.

 You will need to have:

-- laboratory skills and the ability to design and plan research investigations and experiments;
+- laboratory skills and the ability to design and plan research investigations and experiments

-- the ability to make judgements that impact on patients;
+- the ability to make judgements that impact on patients

-- strong problem-solving skills;
+- strong problem-solving skills

-- an analytical and investigative mind;
+- an analytical and investigative mind

-- attention to detail and the ability to work with speed and accuracy;
+- attention to detail and the ability to work with speed and accuracy

-- excellent interpersonal and communication skills, both written and spoken;
+- excellent interpersonal and communication skills

-- good active listening skills for communicating with patients;
+- good active listening skills for communicating with patients

-- the ability to work on your own;
+- the ability to work on your own

-- the ability to work effectively as part of a team and also the skills to lead and motivate others;
+- the ability to work effectively as part of a team and also the skills to lead and motivate others

-- strong IT skills and a knowledge of common computing packages;
+- strong IT skills and a knowledge of common computing packages

-- excellent organisational skills and the ability to plan and prioritise work;
+- excellent organisational skills and the ability to plan and prioritise work

-- a flexible approach to work;
+- a flexible approach to work

-- the capacity to work well under pressure;
+- the capacity to work well under pressure

 - emotional resilience and good self-awareness.